amirgamil/Python-Interview-Tricks/README.md

 for (key, value) in od.items(): print(value)
 ```
-This would print a, b, c on a new line.
-However, if we did this with a regular Python dictionary, it would not necessarily do this since Python dictionaries don't store order of keys and values.
+This would print a, b, c each on a new line.
+However, if we did this with a regular Python dictionary, it would not necessarily do this since Python dictionaries don't store order of (key, value) pairs.
 This data structure is incredibly useful for implementing a [Least Recently Used Cache](https://leetcode.com/problems/lru-cache/).
 This is a cache with a limited size that has an evict policy when the number of elements exceed the capacity - a policy that removes elements that are the least recently used.
-An important note is that od only updates the relative order **when you add or remove key, value pairs** in the ordered dictionary.
-If you modify an element, the ordered dictionary will not put this element at the end (i.e. in the same way it would when you add a new element).
+An important note is that ordered dictionary only updates the relative order **when you add or remove (key, value) pairs.** If you modify an element, the ordered dictionary will not put this element at the end (i.e. in the same way it would when you add a new element).
 This is something you have to keep in mind when implementing an LRU cache and can do this easily using the move_to_end function and pass in a key.
 Continuing our example from above:

 ```python
 od["b"] = 4 #od looks like {"a":1, "b":4, "c":3}